ekamperi/ekamperi.github.io/_posts/2019-07-28-gradient-descent.md

 \theta_j \leftarrow \theta_j - \alpha \frac{\partial}{\partial \theta_j} J(\boldsymbol{\theta})
 $$

 The symbol "$$\leftarrow$$" means that the variable to the left is assigned the value of the right side and $$\alpha$$ is the learning rate (how fast we update our model parameters or how big steps we take when we change the values of the model's parameters).
-The algorithm is iterative and stops when we convergence is achieved, i.e. when the gradient is so small that $$\boldsymbol{\theta}$$ doesn't change.
+The algorithm is iterative and stops when convergence is achieved, i.e. when the gradient is so small that $$\boldsymbol{\theta}$$ doesn't change.

 This introduction is invariably accompanied by an image like this:
 ![gradient descent]({{ site.url }}/images/gradient_descent.png)